gadenbuie/quarto-partials/README.md

 > Or used inline: To you I say "{{< partial _hello.md >}}"
 > ```
 >
-> Hello, friend!
+> Hello, !
 >
-> Or used inline: To you I say “Hello, friend!”
+> Or used inline: To you I say “Hello, !”

 Alternatively, the second argument of the shortcode can point to a custom key in your YAML frontmatter, e.g.